harshkumar05/2022_microsoft_ionq_challenge/Stranger-Ducks/README.md

 This game was implemented using python programming language and quantum support environment qiskit.
 So how you do play it, you are a small duck just swimming in the ocean of qubits and you have to collect some required numbers of qubits (generated using quantum random number generator) to win the game.
 Looks easy why don't we twist it a bit but how? let me take you to the dark side of the game a parallel world as soon you start playing you'll be getting positive qubits realising randomly from a point and you have to move in that 2d plane to collect the qubits but you must take care of quantum wells “it can turn your world upside down” as of now you were having a target score your current score and positive qubits but in the parallel world you will have negative qubits which will reduce your current score and make the things difficult for you but we will still give you chance to win we ll have quantum wells in parallel sides also which can take to you the positive world where you will have positive qubits and a chance to win.

+**Installation**

+### requirements

+Anaconda or Miniconda
+Python 3

+### Steps

+1.- Run conda in your shell with conda init
+2.- Run the following commands: conda create -n qsharp-env -c microsoft qsharp notebook conda activate qsharp-env
+3.- Clone this repo
+4.- In the terminal navigate to the repo folder
+5.- Run the following command: pip install -r requirements.txt 6.- Run the game with the command: python Duck_runner.py

 **How to play**

 Now you are familiar with the storyline of the game and might be inserted to play the game and win it then let's get you some instruction.